GriffMike167/README.mdRepo/README.md

   ## Description
-  The project helps you streamline your readme to make it easy to follow and have more of a uniform for the infomation anout your project.
-Created using node.js it  populates an outline that has been set up for guidence.<iframe src="https://drive.google.com/file/d/1x0jHp7tQmgHFSriJiakgQOLX8Yi0Bs6g/preview" width="640" height="480"></iframe>
+  The project helps you streamline your readme to make it easy to follow and have more of a uniform for the information about your project.
+Created using node.js it  populates an outline that has been set up for guidance.
+  <iframe src="https://drive.google.com/file/d/1x0jHp7tQmgHFSriJiakgQOLX8Yi0Bs6g/preview" width="640" height="480"></iframe>